facebook/react/docs/docs/reference-react-component.md

 });
 ```

 Both `prevState` and `props` received by the updater function are guaranteed to be up-to-date.
+The output of the updater is shallowly merged with `prevState`.

 The second parameter to `setState()` is an optional callback function that will be executed once `setState` is completed and the component is re-rendered.
 Generally we recommend using `componentDidUpdate()` for such logic instead.